 WEST SACRAMENTO, Calif.
 (April 25, 2019)– The California State Teachers’ Retirement System today released its fifth annual Sustainability Report.
 The report, based on data from fiscal year 2017-18, uses the Global Reporting Initiative Standards: Core option.

 In 1853, with the passage of the Act of March 3, 1853 (10 Stat.
-244), the Federal Government gifted 5.5 million acres to the State of California to be used for the support of public education.
-Between 1855 and 1984, nearly 90 percent of the “school lands” (all of the high quality land) was sold, leaving behind mostly desert land, most of which falls within the boundaries of the lands protected by the California Desert Protection Act.
+244), the federal government gifted 5.5 million acres to the state of California to be used for the support of public education.
+Between 1855 and 1984, nearly 90 percent of the “school lands” (all of the high quality land) was sold, leaving behind mostly desert land, most of which falling within the boundaries of the lands protected by the California Desert Protection Act.

-In fiscal year 2012-13, school lands generated revenues of $10.6 million for CalSTRS, an increase of 52 percent from the previous year.
-Net revenue to CalSTRS from solid mineral leases increased substantially from $328,756 the previous year to $3.5 million, over a 900 percent increase from the previous year.
-Oil and gas lease revenue decreased to $1.98 million.
+In fiscal year 2014–15, school lands generated gross revenues of $7.8 million for CalSTRS, a decrease of 24.3 percent from the previous year.
+Gross revenue to CalSTRS from solid mineral leases decreased substantially from $1,673,233 the previous year to $712,157, a 53 percent decrease from the previous year.

 Electronic privacy is crucial for the ongoing success of the Internet as a convenient means to provide customer service.
 Your personal information will be used only to conduct CalSTRS-related business.